Are You A Stomach Sleeper? You Might Want To Switch It Up — Here's Why

 The bottom line is, your sleeping position plays a big role in the quality of sleep you'll get on any given night, so if you're a stomach sleeper, you may want to try to switch things up.

-Other factors to consider for getting a good night's sleep include, but aren't limited to, taking a sleep-promoting supplement like mbg's magnesium+, having a consistent sleep schedule, curating a great wind-down routine, and avoiding food and alcohol too close to bedtime.
+Other factors to consider for getting a good night's sleep include, but aren't limited to, taking a sleep-promoting supplement like mbg's sleep support+, having a consistent sleep schedule, curating a great wind-down routine, and avoiding food and alcohol too close to bedtime.

 Quality sleep doesn't have to be elusive, and when we mind our sleep hygiene, including our sleeping position, we're sure to wake up feeling refreshed.